agacja/agacja/README.md

 ### Hi there, I am Agata 👋

-I'm a Web3 fullstack developer, focused on backend and smartcontracts based in Warsaw.
+I'm a Web3 fullstack developer, focused on backend and smartcontracts

 ## About me